 2. How to exercise your right

-To withdraw your consent, access or rectify your personal data, you can use the settings functionality to adjust the parameters of your user account.
+To withdraw your consent, access or rectify your personal data, please log into your Olympic ID account and use the settings functionality to make adjustments to that account.

 b) Unsubscribe from IOC marketing communications